mroshaw/mroshaw.github.io/Subnautica2/yourfirstmod/configurethemod.md

     end)
 end)

--- Loop every 500ms to check for the player's attribute set and modify it to give infinite oxygen, food, and water LoopAsync(500, function()
+-- Loop every 500ms to keep oxygen, food, and water at their maximum values LoopAsync(500, function()
     ExecuteInGameThread(function()
         if not attrSet or not attrSet:IsValid() then